MarouaBnZ/Quote-Generator/README.md

 ``````
 Project |Quote Generator
 ````````
-you can find a live version [here](https://marouabnz.github.io/Quote-Generator/)
+You can find a live version [here](https://marouabnz.github.io/Quote-Generator/)